wacncontent/CustomizeTool/removeCommentOutput2/articles/stream-analytics/stream-analytics-stream-analytics-query-patterns.md

 **Explanation**:
 Use LAG to peek into the input stream one event back and get the Make value.
 Then compare it to the Make on the current event and output the event if they are the same and use LAG to get data about the previous car.

-## Detect duration of a condition ##
+## Query example: Detect duration of a condition ##
-**Description**: Find out how long a condition occurred for. e.g. Suppose that a bug that resulted in all cars having an incorrect (above 20,000 pounds) – we want to compute the duration of the bug.
+**Description**: Find out how long a condition occurred for. e.g. Suppose that a bug that resulted in all cars having an incorrect (above 20,000 pounds) - we want to compute the duration of the bug.

 **Input**: